 The main ethnic groups in this region include Fula, Tuaregs, Songhai, and the Hausa people.
 Here the majority religion is Islamic, a common religion that borders any part of the Sahara desert.
 Burkina Faso in general is known for arts and crafts and actually hosts artistic cultural events.

 Burkina Faso is one of the poorest countries of Africa.
-Landlocked with poor soil, differences of religion, and neighbors with civil war have left Burkina Faso struggling.
+Landlocked with poor soil, suffering with differences of religion, and neighboring countries with civil war have left Burkina Faso struggling.

 Togo & Ghana – 11°N to 5°N